Finite free convolutions of polynomials: Introduction

 We are not aware of previous studies of this convolution.
+We show that if $p(x)$ and $q(x)$ are monic {\em with all roots real and nonnegative}, then $p \recsum_d q$ can be realized as an expected characteristic polynomial. \begin{theorem} For two monic polynomials $p(x)=\charp{AA^*}{x}$ and $q(x)=\charp{BB^*}{x}$ with $A,B$ any $d\times d$ square complex matrices,

-We prove the following theorem in Section \ref{sec:rr}. \begin{theorem} If $p$ and $q$ have only nonnegative real roots, then the same is true of $p \recsum_{d} q$. \end{theorem}
+where the expectation is taken over independent Haar unitaries $R$ and $Q$. \end{theorem} While it is not immediately obvious, we show in Theorem \ref{thm:asymmetricAdditiveCoeff} that the right hand side depends only on $p(x)$ and $q(x)$.
+We prove the following real-rootedness theorem in Section \ref{sec:rr}. \begin{theorem} If $p$ and $q$ have only nonnegative real roots, then the same is true of $p \recsum_{d} q$. \end{theorem} We obtain bounds on the roots of $p\recsum_d q$ in Theorem \ref{thm:rectConvBound}.